krayonkid/DataCleaning/README.md

 ###  Variables

 ###  Features and Activity Labels
-fpath :  Path to the features text file
+fpath:  Path to the features text file
 alpath:  Path to the activity_labels text file

 features:  Created from the features text file

 actLab:  Created from the activity_labels text file

 ###  Test Data
 test_subjects:  Path to the subject_test text file